 But if you have a cancer that can be seen on scans, your doctor may want to know if your treatment is affecting it.
 At least once in your course of treatment, you could have

-- Scans - you usually have to have about 3 cycles of treatment before you have a scan
+- Scans - you usually have about 3 cycles of treatment before you can have a scan

 - Blood tests to check the levels of chemicals (markers) produced by some tumours